 We disagree, and we believe the chances for bankrupt governments to grab citizens' gold are much higher today.

-In 1933, the U.S. government wanted to print more money to stimulate the Depression-era economy, but the Gold Standard was in its way.
-Increasing the currency supply without a corresponding increase in gold reserves would cause confidence in the dollar to plunge.
+In 1933, the U.S. government wanted to print more money to stimulate the Great Depression-era economy, but the Gold Standard was in its way.
+However, increasing the currency supply without a corresponding increase in gold reserves would cause confidence in the dollar to plunge.

 When asked by President Roosevelt for his opinion about this new law, Senator Thomas Gore of Oklahoma famously replied: "Why, that's just plain stealing, isn't it, Mr. President?"

 Despite having left the Gold Standard 35 years ago, the British government chose to block imports of gold coins and banned private citizens from owning more than four gold coins.
 Gold holdings in excess had to be reported to the Bank of England and officials would determine if the owner was a collector or speculator.
 The latter would result in confiscation.

 It is time we awake to the real reason why highly indebted governments are likely to confiscate gold – they want the confidence that gold gives!
 Germany’s hyperinflation in the 1920s destroyed its currency, the Papiermark.
 Trust was only restored with the introduction of a gold-backed currency - the Goldmark.
 Governments today have printed record amounts of currencies never seen before in humankind's history.
 If anything, confidence in fiat currencies is at new lows.

 As we operate our vault, our customers are not exposed to counterparty risks between dealers and vault operators.
 Our user agreement for S.T.A.R.
-Storage does not have force majeure clauses that accede to gold confiscation, expropriation, and nationalization events effected by foreign governments.
+Storage does not have force majeure clauses that accede to potential gold confiscation, expropriation, and nationalization events by foreign governments.